top of page

 BAM

-California Arts University offers the Bachelor of Arts in Music (BAM), designed for students aspiring to become skilled musicians.
-This program provides a strong foundation in professional knowledge and technical expertise within their chosen field of music.
+California Arts University offers the Bachelor of Arts in Music (BAM), designed for students seeking to strengthen their musicianship and prepare for meaningful careers in music.
+The program provides a strong foundation in musical knowledge, artistic development, and technical proficiency.

 MACMP